History Graduate Student Handbook

 Committee members will review their respective essays within two weeks of receipt and inform the student and the committee chair if the essays are approved as submitted or if revisions are required.
 If revisions are requested, a new deadline for completion will be provided.
 Once the essays meet with the approval of the committee members, an oral exam based on the content of the written exams and any other material covered in the classes that the student took with committee members will be scheduled.
 The committee chair, in consultation with the student, will coordinate the time and date of the final oral exam.

-Preferably, the exam should be scheduled no later than one week before the Graduate College’s Final Date for Thesis Defense.
+Preferably, the exam should be scheduled for no later than one week before the Graduate College’s Final Date for Thesis Defense.
 The History Department´s internal deadline for the oral exam to occur is one business day before the Graduate College’s deadline for the submission of paperwork.

 Foreign Language Requirement